TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netapp-issue-create-delete-netappaccount.md

       			"order": 4,
       			"controlType": "textbox",
 			"visibility": "failed_operation != null && failed_operation == Create",
-      			"displayLabel": "What was the NetApp Account name used?", "watermarkText": "Name of NetApp Account used",
+      			"displayLabel": "What was the NetApp account name used?", "watermarkText": "Name of NetApp Account used",
       			"required": false
     		}, {